ardier16/gazetteer/README.md

-# Gazetteer
+# Gazetteer DB
-OOP Course Work
+DB Course Project

 Language: C#

+Platform: .NET 4.5

 Technology: Windows Forms

-Data Source: .XML Files

-A simply geographical directory about countries, regions & cities.
+DataBase: Microsoft SQL Server

+  The Gazetteer is a geographical directory that contains information about world's countries, their regions and cities.
+Also it may display the cities on a map.
+Moreover, signed up users may play the geografical game "Point City Location".